Ex-Fifa president Blatter and ex-Uefa boss Platini charged with fraud

 Prosecutors say the payment "damaged Fifa's assets and unlawfully enriched Platini".

-Mr Blatter and Mr Platini now face trial at a court in Bellinzona
+Mr Blatter and Mr Platini now face trial at a court in Bellinzona.

-The case was opened in September 2015 and led to both men being banned from football.
+The case was opened in September 2015 after Fifa, football's world governing body, was dogged by accusations of widespread corruption.

+Fifa's ethics committee launched an investigation, which saw both men banned from the game and forced to leave their positions.

 The affair ended Mr Blatter's 17-year spell in charge of Fifa and then-Uefa president Mr Platini's campaign to succeed his former mentor.

-Both Mr Blatter, 85, and Mr Platini, 66, have previously denied any wrongdoing.
+Both Mr Blatter, 85, and Mr Platini, 66, have denied any wrongdoing.

+The Swiss case centres on a request for payment for advisory work Mr Platini did for the then-Fifa president Mr Blatter between 1998 and 2002.

+Prosecutors said Mr Platini demanded the payment "over eight years after the termination of his advisory activity".
+"With Blatter's involvement, Fifa made a payment to Platini in said amount at the beginning of 2011," the prosecutors said.